 Best items for flying with a baby

 There are a couple of items I recommend for making your experience of flying with a baby go a bit more smoothly.

 Firstly, is a Cozigo airline bassinet cover.
-If you’re flying long-haul with an infant and have pre-booked or requested a bassinet seat, this is a small portable bassinet cover that will block out any lights in the cabin and hopefully give your little one a more restful sleep.
+If you’re flying long-haul with an infant and have pre-booked or requested a bassinet seat, this small portable bassinet cover that will block out any lights in the cabin and hopefully give your little one a more restful sleep.
 It also doubles up as a stroller sunshade so can be handy for naps on the go in your destination too.